MarianneHolbie/MachineLearning_project/supervised_learning/transfer_learning/Readme.md

 the experiment results and offering insights into the efficacy of transfer learning in enhancing model performance for CIFAR-10 classification tasks.

-**Acknowledgments** express gratitude to those who contributed to the project, while the literature cited section acknowledges prior research and works referenced throughout the experimentation process.

-Finally, optional appendices provide additional information or supplementary materials to enrich the reader's understanding of the experimental process.

-Throughout this blog post, I aim to provide a comprehensive overview of the transfer learning approach employed, offering insights, examples, and visual aids to enhance comprehension and facilitate knowledge dissemination within the deep learning community.
+Throughout this [blog post](https://medium.com/@marianne.arrue/embarking-on-the-transfer-learning-journey-a-keras-adventure-with-cifar-10-332be2656ac3), I aim to provide a comprehensive overview of the transfer learning approach employed, offering insights, examples, and visual aids to enhance comprehension and facilitate knowledge dissemination within the deep learning community.

+### Jupyter NoteBook
+[Fine_tunning.ipynb](./Fine_tunning.ipynb) : JupyterNotebook that contains the code for fine tunning the model.
+[Process_TransferLearning.ipynb](./Process_TransferLearning.ipynb) : JupyterNotebook that contains the code for the process of transfer learning.